alexnasa-pers/Project_Buggy_2026/readme.txt

 update #5 : flip reset soon
 update #6 : billions must drive
 update #7 🤷‍♂️ : chud-li bronze medal inbound
+update #8 : the wheels on the buggy no longer go round and round update #9 : chud-li has become sentient